-Read three times and agreed to by three-fifths of the whole number of members of each House respectively, and ratified in General Assembly, this the 24th day of January 1851.
+Read three times and agreed to by three-fifths of the whole number of members of each House re-pectively, and ratified in General Assembly, this the 24th day of January 1851.

-J. C. DOBBIN, S. H. C. W. N. EDWARDS, S. S.
+J. C. DOBBIN, S. H. C.

+W. N. EDWARDS, S. S.

 STATE OF NORTH CAROLINA, Office of Secretary of State.
-I WILLIAM HILL, Secretary of State, in and for the State of North Carolina, do hereby certify that the foregoing is a true and perfect copy of an Act of the General Assembly of from the original on file in this office Given under my hand, this 31st day of December, 1851.
+I WILLIAM HIEL, Secretary of State, in and for the State of North Carolina, do hereby certify that the foregoing is a true and perfect copy of an Act of the General Assembly of this State, drawn off from the original on file in this office.
+Given under my hand, this 31st day of December, 1851.

 WM.
-HILL, See'y of State.
+HILL, Sec'y of State.

-AND WHEREAS, the said Act provides for amending the Constitution of the State of North Carolina so as to confer on every qualified voter for the House of Commons the right to vote also for the Senate; Now, therefore, to the end that it may be made known that. if the aforesaid amendment to the Constitution shall be agreed to by two thirds of the whole representation in each house of the next General Assembly, it will then be submit-ted to the people for ratification, I have issued this my Pro-clamation in conformity with the provisions of the before re-
+And Whereas, the said Act provides for amending the Constitution of the State of North Carolina so as to confer on every qualified voter for the House of Commons the right to vote also for the Senate; Now, therefore, to the end that it may be made known that if the aforesaid amendment to the Constitution shall be agreed to by two thirds of the whole representation in each house of the next General Assembly, it will then be submitted to the people for ratification, I have issued this my Proelamation in conformity with the provisions of the before rein the 76th year of our Independence.
+By the Governor, I THOMAS SETTLE, Jr. Private Sect'y.
+DAVID S. REID.
+Persons into whose hands this Proclamation may fall, will please see that a copy of it is posted up in the Court House of their respective Counties.

-In testimony whereof, Davin S. Reid, Governor of the State of North Carolina, hath hereunto set his hand and caused the Great Seal of said State to be affixed.
-Done at the City of Releigh, on the thirty-first day of December, in the year of our Lord, one thousand eight hundred and fifty-one, and in the 76th year of our Independence.
+In testimony whereof, DAVID S. REID, Governor of the State of North Carolina, bath bereunto set his hand and caused the Great Seal of said State to be affixed.
+Done at the City of Raleigh, on the thirty-first day of December, in the year of our Lord, one thousand eight hundred and fifty-one, and